diefenbach/django-lfs/docs/user/concepts/products.rst

 --------------------

-A configurable product is a product with several properties and options from which a shop customer can or has to choose.
-For instance property ``Color`` an its option ``red, yellow and green``.
+A configurable product is a product with several properties and options from which a customer can or has to choose.
+For instance the property ``Color`` and its option ``red, yellow and green``.
 The selected options of all properties can change the total price of the product.
 This is calculated by the base price of the product plus all selected options of all provided product's properties.